jyothin/browserstack-benchmark/README.md

 * Surefire report is at `target/site/surefire-report.html`
 * Are logged in `src/test/resources/bs_test.html` for Browserstack tests.
 Import the data into a Google spreadsheet to view the test data.
 * Are logged in `src/test/resources/sl_test.html` for Suace Labs tests.
 Import the data into a Google spreadsheet to view the test data.
+* Are logged in appium.screenshotdir/`aws_test.html` for AWS tests.
+The file will be uploaded to your Google Drive to folder 'Benchmarking-AWS' from where you can import the file in a Google spreadsheet.